dennisschneider-ml/datasets/README.md

-# judo-datasets
+# datasets

-This is a plugin for the [judo](https://github.com/dennisschneider-ml/judo) project and adds a reproducible way to preprocess datasets.
+This is a template project which adds a reproducible way to preprocess datasets.

+## Installation

+Clone this repository and run `sh install.sh`.

-## Why would I want to use judo-datasets?
+## Why would I want to use datasets?

 If you use datasets in a project, you probably want other researchers to be able to easily reproduce your results, beginning with using the same datasets.
 Most research projects provide a step-by-step instruction on how to get these datasets.